-For the Master's program in History, the basic admissions requirement is usually an Honours BA or equivalent with a B+ standing from a recognized university preferably with a concentration or honours in History.
-An undergraduate major presupposes at least five full-year courses (or equivalent) in History.
+For admission to the Master's program in History the minimum requirement is an Honours BA or equivalent with a B+ standing from a recognized university, preferably with a concentration or honours in History.
 Meeting these criteria does not guarantee admission.

-For the doctoral program in History, the basic admissions requirement is a Master's degree or equivalent in History from a recognized university.
+For admission to the doctoral program in History the minimum requirement is a Master's degree or equivalent in History from a recognized university.
 Meeting these criteria does not guarantee admission.

 Interested applicants should go to the Admissions History webpage.